hedyhli/starcli/README.md

                         The output format (list or table), default is list -s STARS, --stars STARS
-                        Range of stars required, default is '>=50' --debug               Turn on debugging mode
+                        Range of stars required, default is '>=50' -r LIMIT_RESULTS, --limit-results LIMIT_RESULTS
+                        Limit the number of results shown.
+Default: 7 --debug               Turn on debugging mode
 ```

 ## Development

-This project is still in its early development stage, contributions are not suggested but issue reporting are welcome.
+This project is still in its early development stage,
+contributions are not suggested but issue reporting are welcome.
 Once everything is stable, we will update this section and let your know how to contribute.